Covid-19-induced volatility heavily dented India’s economy last fiscal as its growth rate plunged (-) 7.3 percent in 2020-21.

 Though not comparable, the GDP had grown by 4 percent in 2019-20.

 The pandemic-triggered national lockdown (from late March 2020) during Q1FY21 had a massive impact on the economy, which suffered a GDP contraction of 24.4 percent.
-It was only on June 1, 2020, that the partial unlock measures were implemented.
+Only on June 1, 2020, the partial unlock measures were implemented.

 However, pent-up demand and gradual opening up of economic activities arrested any other economic pitfall.